Welcome!

 *If you have also hired me for doula services, I will be less of a fly on the wall and more involved in your experience.
 Depending on what we have discussed prenatally, and what you need in the moment, that could mean hands-on comforting such as massage or counter pressure, helping you find comfortable and productive positions, directing and supporting your partner in ways to comfort you, or simply holding space and quietly cheering you on.

-Within 3-4 weeks of your birth, I will let you know that your preview gallery is ready and active for 14 days.
-Once you've seen your images and paid your final installment, the full gallery will be opened for you to view and download all of your images.
+Within 3-4 weeks of your birth, your gallery will be ready to view.
+First, you'll receive a slideshow of images to relive the experience all over again (only through my lens this time).
+Once you've seen your slideshow, you will pay your final installment and the full gallery will be opened for you to view and download all of your images.

 Do's (and don'ts)

 1. DO keep lines of communcation open, especially as we get closer to your due date.
-You are never bugging me by giving me updates and letting me know how things are going.
-This becomes especially important as you begin to have early labor symptoms.
+You are never bugging me by giving me updates.

 2. DON'T worry about TMI.
 Seriously.
 Nothing makes me embarrassed and nothing is "gross" to me.
 Suddenly have random diarrhea at 38 weeks?
 Lost your mucus plug?
 Let me know!
 These are important changes/symptoms that show your body is gearing up for labor day!

 3. DO ask questions.
-There is no such thing as a dumb question - especially during pregnancy when your focus is not what you're used to (yes, pregnancy brain is real).
+There is no such thing as a dumb question - especially during pregnancy.
 If I don't have the answer, I can help you find it.

 5. DO trust yourself.
 You may not be an expert at pregnancy in general, but you are an expert in your pregnancy.
 If you have a gut feeling, listen to it.
 I realize this tip has nothing to do with photos, but I feel so strongly about it that I think it's worth including here.